Marlins vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has recorded 35 hits with seven doubles, a triple, five home runs and 10 walks.
-He has driven in 19 runs with one stolen base.
+- Lourdes Gurriel Jr. has seven doubles, a triple, five home runs, 10 walks and 19 RBI (36 total hits).
+He has swiped one base.

 Gurriel Recent Games